RichardBradley/liquibase.github.com/get_started/how-lb-works.md

     <div class="tile-item" markdown="1">

 ### Tracking Tables
-Liquibase tracks which changeSets have or have not been deployed in a tracking table called a `DATABASECHANGELOG`.
+Liquibase tracks which *changeSets* have or have not been deployed in a tracking table called a `DATABASECHANGELOG`.
 If your database does not already contain a tracking table, Liquibase will create it for you.

-Liquibase also prevents conflicts from different callers updates on a secondary table called `DATABASECHANGELOGLOCK`.
+Liquibase also prevents conflicts from different callers' updates on a secondary table called `DATABASECHANGELOGLOCK`.

 View our [DATABASECHANGELOG Table](/documentation/databasechangelog_table.html) and [DATABASECHANGELOCK Table](/documentation/databasechangeloglock_table.html) topics for more information.
 </div>